mathemonads/sciences/README.md

 # sciences

-exercises from book on Theoretical Minimum
+exercises from Susskind book on Theoretical Minimum